Digital Twins, transforming energy management for a more sustainable future

 Challenges in project development

-During the execution of this innovative project, the team had to face several challenges that tested their ability to adapt and resolve.
+During the execution of this innovative project, the team has had to face several challenges that have tested its capacity for adaptation and resolution.
 One of the main challenges has been managing the intrinsic complexity of electrical networks .
 These networks are highly dynamic systems, with multiple interdependent factors that require accurate modeling in order to create reliable and effective Digital Twins.
-The team highlighted that one of the main challenges has been ensuring that the virtual model is sufficiently accurate and detailed to faithfully represent the behavior of the real network, without compromising computational efficiency.
+The team has highlighted that one of the main challenges has been ensuring that the virtual model is accurate and detailed enough to faithfully represent the behavior of the real network, without compromising computational efficiency.

-Another notable challenge has been the integration of a wide variety of data from various sources , such as network sensors, weather data and energy demand predictions.
-Glenny acknowledges that " the availability of measures has been one of the clearest and most interesting challenges.
-The low degree of monitoring in the electrical distribution has forced us to develop estimation and analysis systems that we had not originally considered ", exemplifying the innovation necessary to overcome these obstacles.
+Another notable challenge has been the integration of a wide variety of data from diverse sources , such as network sensors, weather data and energy demand forecasts.
+Glenny acknowledges that “ the availability of measurements has been one of the clearest and most interesting challenges.
+The low level of monitoring in electrical distribution has forced us to develop estimation and analysis systems that we had not originally considered ,” exemplifying the innovation needed to overcome these obstacles.

-In addition, the rapidly evolving technological context has represented an additional challenge.
-Keeping up with the latest trends in digital technologies, artificial intelligence algorithms and smart grid management solutions has been essential to ensure the project remains at the cutting edge.
+Furthermore, the rapidly evolving technological context has presented an additional challenge.
+Keeping up to date with the latest trends in digital technologies, artificial intelligence algorithms and smart grid management solutions has been essential to ensure that the project remains at the forefront.

 Impact of project results

-In terms of the expected impact, the project raises benefits in several areas.
-On an industrial scale, the solutions developed have the potential to substantially improve the efficiency of electrical networks, reducing losses and increasing system reliability .
-This could translate into a decrease in energy costs, with a positive impact for companies and consumers: " we hope that iGrid T&D will continue to commercialize new projects based on this technology, and that from the UPC we will be able to collaborate with them to improve it, developing new tools that expand the functionalities of the Digital Twins ", comments the team.
+In terms of the expected impact, the project offers benefits in several areas.
+On an industrial scale, the solutions developed have the potential to substantially improve the efficiency of electrical networks, reducing losses and increasing the reliability of the system .
+This could translate into a decrease in energy costs, with a positive impact for companies and consumers: " We hope that iGrid T&D will continue to commercialize new projects based on this technology, and that from the UPC we can collaborate with them to improve it, developing new tools that expand the functionalities of Digital Twins ," says the team.

-One of the most remarkable aspects of the project is the rapid translation of research into the business world.
-According to Eduardo Prieto, the result has become an iGrid T&D product and has already been deployed in a Catalan distribution company, an unusual fact that demonstrates the success of an industrial and applied approach, typical of doctorates industrial Also, Castellon points out the challenge of getting the product integrated and used effectively in the day-to-day life of a distributor in such a short time.
+One of the most remarkable aspects of the project is the rapid translation of the research into the business world.
+According to Eduardo Prieto, the result has become an iGrid T&D product and has already been deployed in a Catalan distribution company, an unusual fact that demonstrates the success of an industrial and applied approach, typical of industrial doctorates.
+Likewise, Castellon highlights the challenge of ensuring that the product is integrated and effectively used in the day-to-day operations of a distributor in such a short time.

-From a business point of view, the project offers a key competitive advantage for the partner company , iGrid T&D, in the development of advanced solutions adapted to the needs of the energy market.
-This not only strengthens its position as a technology leader for electrical networks, but also opens up new market opportunities both nationally and internationally .
-For Castellon, " seeing how, little by little, the ideas are turning into functionalities of the iGrid products has been quite a challenge.
-A challenge that has allowed us to learn together and that has left us wanting to repeat the experience ", a statement that highlights the success of the collaboration.
+From a business point of view, the project offers a key competitive advantage for the collaborating company , iGrid T&D, in the development of advanced solutions adapted to the needs of the energy market.
+This not only strengthens its position as a leader in technology for electrical networks, but also opens up new market opportunities both nationally and internationally .
+For Castellon, “ seeing how little by little, ideas are becoming functionalities of iGrid products has been quite a challenge.
+A challenge that has allowed us all to learn together and that has left us wanting to repeat the experience ”, a statement that highlights the success of the collaboration.

-Even from a social point of view, the project provides technological solutions that can guarantee safer and more stable access to energy, an essential factor for socio-economic development .
-In addition, it reinforces the role of research and innovation as drivers of progress in a strategic sector such as energy.
+Even from a social point of view, the project provides technological solutions that can guarantee more secure and stable access to energy, an essential factor for socio-economic development .
+Furthermore, it reinforces the role of research and innovation as drivers of progress in a strategic sector such as energy.